-I have an old city map hanging in my office.
+An old Baltimore street map.
 My sister-in-law gave it to me.

 Don’t those old maps look great?
 It’s funny, if someone has a favorite map it’s never less than 40 years old.

-Well, some of those old maps are like works of art.
+Some of those old maps are works of art.

 100 years ago cartographers had to know geodesy, trigonometry, drafting.
 If your map needed to show terrain you’d hire an engraver to scratch hachures into a metal plate, or an artist to draw hills and valleys in watercolors, graphite, charcoal.
 Then to get a map into a reader’s hands you needed a letterer to add text and a lithographer to make the print.